sedelmeyer/predicting-crime/pages/model-baseline.md

 # Summary

 As an initial baseline model, against which we could compare the results of our subsequent models, we attempted to predict crime types using only latitude and longitude (`lat` and `lon`) as our predictors.
 To accomplish this, we ran a multinomial logistic model with no regularization.
 And we ran it both with and then without "balanced" class weightings for comparison.
-Given the heavy spatial mixing of `crime-type` classes [as shown in our initial training data EDA](data.md#location) we had very low expectations for the quality of predictions that might be generated using only geo-locational data as our predictors.
+Given the heavy spatial mixing of `crime-type` classes [as shown in our initial training data EDA](data.md#location) we had very low expectations for the quality of predictions that might be generated using only geo-spatial coordinates as our predictors.

 # Model parameters